EloySchultz/2023-Beun-LANCo/README.md

 BTW, the code for TesLAN Beun Manager is pretty horrible cuz I beuned it together in a rush and I don't care about unclear and vague variable assignments lol.
 If you do the wrong thing, you can make it crash.
 Someone should probably have a good look at it and make it nice and proper.

+# 5. Beamer stuff
+So the beamer needs to hang of the Truss, and we never had a proper solution for this.
+For TesLAN 6, I revived the old beamer platform that was built previously.
+The design consists of two wooden rectangles with a platform in the middle for the beamer to sit on.
+I improved the design by completing the loops (adding a beam underneath the platform) and by slightly reinforcing the corners.
+Howerver, in the future, some cross beams should be added so that we can stop the beamer assembly from wiggling around as much.

+#6 Switch stuff
+The switches hang between the tables on two wooden beams.
+These are approx 25 cm in length and have a hole where a 3.5 mm 30mm screw goes.
+One screw per rack ear is enough.